phpMv/ubiquity/docs/contributing/coding.rst

 .. important::

-   If you work with Eclipse, you can integrate this standardization file that integrates all these rules:
+   If you work with Eclipse, you can import this standardization file that integrates all these rules:
    :download:`phpMv-coding-standards.xml </contributing/phpMv-coding-standards.xml>`

 .. |br| raw:: html